 - Working beyond age-related expectations: Pupils who are awarded this judgement are consistenly performing above the expectations of a child of their age.
 They show greater flair in their work and can utilise a range of different features with great precision.
 Few children nationally will be working at this level.

 As a requirement of the National Curriculum, Year 2 and Year 6 pupils take their end of key stage SATs in May of each year.
 These tests provide the data which is then verified and used in national comparisons.
 The complete set of statutory tests are:

 - Year 1: Phoncs Screening Test

 - Year 2: Reading (2 papers), Mathematics (2 papers).
 Writing is teacher assessed therefore pupils do not sit a writing test.
 Evidence is gathered throughout the course of the year and verified by external moderators.
 Please note - the Year 2 (KS1) tests become non-statutory from Summer 2024.

-- Year 6: reading (1 paper), mathematics (3 papers), spelling, grammar and punctuation (2 papers).
+- Year 6: Reading (1 paper), Mathematics (3 papers), English Punctuation, Spelling & Grammar (2 papers).
 Writing is teacher assessed therefore pupils do not sit a writing test.
 Evidence is gathered throughout the course of the year and verified by external moderators.